 British director Rupert Wyatt had previously made The Escapist (2008), a modest prison escape film with a deathdream ending, and subsequently produced the tv remake of The Exorcist (2016-8) and directed the alien invasion film Captive State (2019).

 The script comes from husband and wife duo of Rick Jaffa and Amanda Silver.
-Their other works include the other two films in the Planet of the Apes reboot trilogy, plus Eye for an Eye (1996), the monster movie The Relic (1997), Jurassic World (2015), In the Heart of the Sea (2015) and Mulan (2020).
+Their other works include the other two films in the Planet of the Apes reboot trilogy, plus Eye for an Eye (1996), the monster movie The Relic (1997), Jurassic World (2015), In the Heart of the Sea (2015), Mulan (2020) and Avatar: The Way of Water (2022).
 Silver on her own wrote The Hand That Rocks the Cradle (1992).

 (Nominee for Best Special Effects at this site’s Best of 2011 Awards).